 Group shot of pharmacy residents with preceptors.

-The PGY1 Pharmacy Residency Program is recruiting for its ninth class.
+The PGY1 Pharmacy Residency Program is recruiting for its tenth class.
 Our PGY1 pharmacy residency programs build on Doctor of Pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for PGY2 pharmacy residency training.

-The PGY2 Critical Care Pharmacy Residency Program is currently in its third year.
+The PGY2 Critical Care Pharmacy Residency Program is currently in its fourth year.
 The emphasis of this program is to develop pharmacists with expertise in critical care pharmacotherapy.
 The graduates of our PGY2 program will be prepared to practice as a clinical specialist in critical care and serve as clinical preceptor for residents and students.

-The PGY2 Infectious Diseases Pharmacy Residency Program is currently in its second year.
+The PGY2 Infectious Diseases Pharmacy Residency Program is currently in its third year.
 The emphasis of this program is to develop pharmacists adept in clinical management of infectious diseases and Antimicrobial Stewardship.
 The graduates of our PGY2 program will be prepared to practice as clinical specialists in infectious diseases, manage Antimicrobial Stewardship programs and serve as adjunct faculty.

 About the Pharmacy Department